addyosmani/backbone-fundamentals/backbone-fundamentals.md

 // logs: View todo requested.
 ```

-It is also possible for `Router.navigate()` to trigger the route as well as update the URL fragment.
+It is also possible for `Router.navigate()` to trigger the route along with updating the URL fragment by passing the `trigger:true` option.

-Note: The first we presented earlier is the preferred form, such as dropping a bookmark when your application transitions to a specific place. `navigate:true` is available, but it's usage is discouraged.
+Note: This usage is discouraged.
+The recommended usage is the one described above which creates a bookmarkable URL when your application transitions to a specific state.

 ```javascript
 var TodoRouter = Backbone.Router.extend({